DefenceX/VivoeX/SECURITY.md

 ## Reporting a Vulnerability

-Please contact us with any issues on enquiries@defencex.com.au or reach out to developers on LinkedIn.
+Please contact us with any issues or reach out to developers on LinkedIn.